 The sreekovil has the shape of a chariot.
 Entrance to sreekovil (sanctum sanctorum) has a covering of gold.
 The outer walls of the sreekovil have a cover of large brass sheets inscribed with figures of gods and goddesses.
 Copper sheets protect the roof.
 Locals call the temple Vellayambalam, meaning white temple in Malayalam.

 The gopuram at the entrance is a two-storey structure.
 The first floor has a small hall with eight carved wooden pillars.
 On entering the temple through the eastern gopurmam, you will see the large covered area called anapanthal to the left.

 The main deity, Santhanagopala Moorthy, is the protector of the town of Tripunithura.
 You can see him in a sitting pose under the five hoods of the divine serpent, Ananthan or Aadhishesha.
-Many families visit Sree Poornathrayeesa Temple to seek the blessings for a child or heir.
+Many families visit Sree Poornathrayeesa Temple to seek the blessings for birth of a child or heir.

 Lord Ganapathy has a shrine to the south of the sreekovil.
 There are no other installations of deities in the temple.

 Vrishchika Ulsavam is the main festival in the temple.
 This takes place in the Malayalam month of Vrishchikam (November/December) and lasts for eight days.The temple processions feature fifteen elephants.
 This Vrishchika Ulsavam is the biggest temple festival in the world.

 The temple contains a kedavilakku (eternal flame) which Arjuna first lit during consecration of the idol.
 Arjuna gathered gingelly seeds and churned out oil to light the lamp.
 In memory of this event, devotees offer Olpenna (gingelly oil) to the Lord.
 This is the most important Vazhipadu (offering) in this temple.